 * Ikoma Wild Camp, Serengeti Wild Camp or Serengeti Wildebeest Camp

-Enjoy a morning game drive in the Serengeti before your transfer to the Ngorongoro Conservation Area, part of the southern Serengeti ecosystem.
-Most wildebeest migration can normally be found on the short-grass plains from December to April.
-The area is usually heavily populated with elephants, birds, and resident game.
-Check-in at the lodge with an afternoon game drive.
+Experience a morning game drive in the Serengeti before heading to the Ngorongoro Conservation Area, which is part of the southern Serengeti ecosystem.
+From December to April, the short-grass plains are typically bustling with wildebeest migration.
+This region is also rich in elephants, various bird species, and resident wildlife.
+After checking in at the lodge, enjoy an afternoon game drive.

 Overnight Ngorongoro Wild Camp (with lunch, dinner & breakfast)